 Lunar New Year at Disney California Adventure is a celebration of Chinese, Korean and Vietnamese traditions that runs January 17 through February 9, 2020.
 It’s the first big event of the year at Disneyland Resort, and in this post, we’ll share tips & info for visiting, plus photos from the annual event.
 (Updated January 4, 2020.)

-For 2019, Disneyland Resort will welcome Year of the Pig during DCA’s annual tribute to Asian cultures.
-There will be special entertainment, popular Disney characters appearing for meet & greets, commemorative merchandise, and a variety of Asian-inspired cuisine at four Festival Marketplaces…
+This is an especially meaningful Lunar New Year for Disney, as 2020 is the Year of the Mouse!
+During Disney California Adventure’s 24-day long event, Disneyland Resort will welcome Year of the Mouse with special entertainment like Mulan’s Lunar New Year Procession, popular Disney characters appearing for meet & greets, commemorative merchandise, and a variety of Asian-inspired cuisine at four Festival Marketplaces.

 These food booths are the same stands used for DCA’s Food & Wine Festival and its Festival of Holidays.
 While Lunar New Year’s culinary component is not as fleshed out as those events, it’s starting to expand and come into its own.
 We’re looking forward to giving some of these savory snacks and desserts a try!